evansnyamekye/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-**I would like to thank the following individuals and organizations for their contribution to this project.**
+**I would like to thank all my coding partners, it has really been a great Journey.
+I say thank you and wish you all the best in every steop of your software development carrerr.**

 - I would like to express my heartfelt gratitude to [**Microverse**](https://www.microverse.org/?grsf=mohammad-a-nbtazu) for the invaluable learning experience they have provided.